ianhbell/REFPROP-tests/README.md

 ```
 (from root of REFPROP-cmake repo)
-mkdir build && cd build
+mkdir gcov && cd gcov
 cmake .. -DREFPROP_GCOV=ON -DREFPROP_FORTRAN_PATH=/path/to/REFPROP/FORTRAN -DCMAKE_BUILD_TYPE=Debug
 cmake --build .
 ```

 2. Run the exe and use gcov to generate the HTML documentation; zip it all up
 ```
-(from build folder of REFPROP-cmake)
+(from gcov folder of REFPROP-cmake)
 RPPREFIX=`pwd` /path/to/test/exe
 gcov CMakeFiles/refprop.dir/media/R/FORTRAN/*.gcno   (path will need to be updated)
 lcov --gcov-tool `which gcov` --capture --directory . --output-file coverage.info && genhtml --output-directory html coverage.info